Best lenses for the Olympus OM-D E-M10 IV in 2026: ideal lenses for this beautiful retro camera

 (Image credit: Digital Camera World)

-This has long been one of our favorite entry level cameras.
+This has long been one of my favorite entry level cameras.
 It’s the last OM-D camera from Olympus days before the brand name changed to OM System, but its combination of a 20MP MFT sensor, 4K video and compact retro styling has left it feeling as fresh today as when it was launched back in 2020.

 Of course, it’s also compatible with all of the best Micro Four Thirds lenses from Olympus/OM System, Panasonic and others – the question is, which are the best lenses for this camera?

-Best lenses for the Olympus OM-D E-M10 IV in 2025
+Best everyday lens for the Olympus OM-D E-M10 IV

 Olympus OM-D E-M10 IV with M.Zuiko 14-42mm f/3.5-5.6 EZ zoom lens